 How refugees resettle in South Carolina

 It is the historic policy of the United States to admit refugees of special humanitarian concern, reflecting our core values and our tradition-being a safe haven for the oppressed.
 The President, in consultation with Congress, determines the numerical ceiling for refugee admissions each year.
 The State Department and Department of Homeland Security (DHS) are the primary agencies that assess the viability of different refugee populations for admission, as well as the capacity of U.S. government officials to process them.
-For FY2020, the cap was set at 18,000 refugees, however the cap was not reached in part because the refugee program was temporarily suspended during the COVID-19 pandemic.
-Because of this, South Carolina resettled approximately 50-75 Refugees for FY2020 through federally approved volunteer agencies.
+For FY2023, the presidential determination for Refugee Admissions is 125,000.
+With SC being approved to resettle over 600 refugees through federally approved resettlement agencies.
 In South Carolina, the current volunteer organizations responsible for Refugee Reception and Placement are Lutheran Services of the Carolinas (LSC) in Columbia, SC and World Relief-Upstate in Spartanburg, SC.

 The Refugee Resettlement Program coordinates allowable services through contracts with providers to assist refugees in making the transition to life in the United States.
 All services provided in the Refugee Resettlement Program (RRP) focus on family and individual self-sufficiency.

 Services are also available to the following groups, referred to as ORR-Eligible Populations.